alibaba/opentelemetry-go-auto-instrumentation/example/demo/README.md

 ### 1. build agent

-Go to the root directory of `opentelemetry-go-auto-instrumentation` and execute the following command:
+Go to the root directory of `loongsuite-go-agent` and execute the following command:

 ```shell
 make clean && make build